jfrancis71/ros2_nav2_demo/README.md

 Nav2 is a highly configurable, and somewhat complex piece of software.
 This demonstration does not aim at covering Nav2 in detail, but the minimum to get a self driving robot working.

+This has been tested on ROS2 Jazzy.

 ## Requirements

+You should have NAV2 and SLAM-Toolbox installed.
+Use what is appropriate for your preferred ROS2 install.

-* You should setup your robot so that it can receive TwistStamped messages on topic /cmd_vel.
+* Your robot should receive TwistStamped messages on topic /cmd_vel.
-* It should be broadcasting Lidar2D messages on topic /scan.
-Either this can broadcast directly on frame base_link (if lidar is physically mounted to respect ROS2 conventions).
-Alternately you can use a static transform.
-My robot publishes on base_laser and I have a static transform from base_laser to base_link (to correct for physical lidar orientation).
-The result should be a /scan message in the base_link frame should have objects in front of the robot correspond to +x direction.
 * You should be publishing Odometry messages on topic /odom.
+The frame_id should be odom and the child_frame_id should be base_link.
 You should also be publishing a base_link -> odom transform.
-Make sure you're odometry is well calibrated.
+Make sure your odometry is well calibrated.
 Turn the robot 360 degrees in the real world.
 Does the odometry update with at least approximately a 360 degree turn?
 If it does not NAV2 will be unusable.
+* It should be broadcasting Lidar2D messages on topic /scan.
+Either this can broadcast directly on frame base_link (if lidar is physically mounted to respect ROS2 conventions).
+Alternately you can use a static transform.
+My robot publishes topic /scan on base_laser and I have a static transform from base_laser to base_link (to correct for physical lidar orientation).
+The result should be a /scan message in the base_link frame should have objects in front of the robot correspond to +x direction.

+My robot is using the ROS2 Control differential drive controller.
+Here is a link to my controller description: https://github.com/jfrancis71/ros2_mobile_lego/blob/main/thomas/config/controller_description.yaml.
+You may find it helpful for meeting the first two conditions above.

-See section Technical Notes for configuration details.
+See section Technical Notes for parameter details.

 ## Mapping Your House (/Office/Shed...)